 New heroes are revealed every day.
 We’ve all developed a deeper appreciation for healthcare workers.

 The planet is quickly healing during this momentary pause.
 This should give us hope for what is possible in the future if we have responsible leadership.

 Again––In every adversity lie seeds of wisdom.
 Unfortunately, it often takes some time for these seeds to bloom.
 Coming together as a global community could be a hidden treasure.

-Written by Craig Kolavo, author of I Am God in Disguise, So Are You.
+Written by Craig Kolavo, author of AWAKEN the SLEEPING GIANT.